-I've noticed something interesting in all of the articles and blogs I read about CQI (Continuous Quality Improvement).
+I've noticed something interesting in all articles and blogs I read about CQI (Continuous Quality Improvement).
 Most of the writing addresses how to launch a new CQI program for the organization, which is obviously essential.
 However, I've found less written about how to bake CQI into the onboarding process for new employees.
 After you've been doing CQI for a while, it will be second-hand nature for your existing team, but your new hire may have no experience with Kaizen or daily improvement.

-Here are some ways that our customers have had success getting new team members ready to contribute to positive change right out of the gate.
+Here are some ways our customers have had success getting new team members ready to contribute to positive change right out of the gate.

 Introduce Improvement Concepts During the Interview